Studies Show the Isolite® Significantly Reduces Aerosols and Droplet Spatter

 - Use a device to reduce aerosol contamination that escapes the operating area, such as a HEPA filter.

-Visualizing the Reduction of Dental Aerosol with the Isolite Mouthpiece
+Visualizing the Reduction of Droplet Spatter and Aerosols with the Isolite Mouthpiece

-The following videos are non-scientific experiments to help visualize the aerosols generated during a simulated dental crown prep.
-Additionally, the experiment aims to provide a visual representation of the reduction of aerosols when using an Isolite Mouthpiece as well as an HVE.
+The following videos are non-scientific experiments to help visualize the droplets (spatter, splatter, spray) and aerosols generated during a simulated dental crown prep.
+Additionally, the experiment aims to provide a visual representation of the reduction of spatter droplets and aerosols when using an Isolite Mouthpiece as well as an HVE.

 The Importance of Continuous Suction in Preventing Your Exposure to Contaminants